 As part of a future development stage, both manual activities and automated process steps will be recorded and used for planning.
 This will help to achieve the ideal combination of automatic warehouse technology and a human workforce.

 People and machines must both be incorporated into the planning function in order to provide the operator with the best tool for monitoring processes and for actively supporting the management of day-to-day business.
 In order to do this, the system needs to monitor processes and actively inform the operator when daily targets are not expected to be met.
 In this way, the system ensures the best possible use of the available resources for efficiently completing all of the required tasks.

 A lot of data is collected when measuring and documenting performance, warehouse processes, times, and routes.
-SSI SCHAEFER IT Solutions GmbH uses artificial intelligence to analyze complex data records.
-The Labor and Resource Management system 'learns' valuable information from these analyses and operators enjoy even more benefits than just performance analyses, dashboards, and reports alone.
+SSI Schäfer IT Solutions GmbH uses artificial intelligence to analyse complex data records.
+The Labour and Resource Management system 'learns' valuable information from these analyses and operators enjoy even more benefits than just performance analyses, dashboards, and reports alone.
 Combining historical data using artificial intelligence creates a continuous learning process – for both the customer and the system.

-SSI SCHAEFER, just like many other enterprises, considers AI a central part of its company strategy and a decisive factor for the future core business and the emerging new wave of digitalization.
+SSI SCHAEFER just like many other enterprises, considers AI a central part of its company strategy and a decisive factor for the future core business and the emerging new wave of digitalisation.

 Guenter Wachter is an experienced IT product and project manager.
 For over 18 years he has been defining product solutions for the areas intralogistics and transport and freight cost management, which he also implemented in projects with strategic customers.